ProtoSchool/protoschool.github.io/README.md

 }
 ```

-The project maintainers will take care of making any updates needed to ensure your project is featured in any relevant course listings.
+The project maintainers will take care of making any updates needed to ensure your project is featured in any relevant course listings elsewhere on our site.

 #### Update routes and import statements in `src/main.js`